zen-mod/ZEN/docs/user_guide/context_actions.md

 ## Loadout

 Opens the preferred arsenal type (specified in CBA settings) on the hovered unit.
 Sub-actions allow for copying and pasting the hovered unit's loadout onto another and resetting the unit's loadout to the config defined one.
+Furthermore, the current weapon can be selected between rifle, handgun, and binocular.
 The main action acts as a shortcut for the "Edit" sub-action.

 ## Remote Control